nychi/nychi.github.io/faq.md

 Valid Student ID to verify registration, Government Issued ID, a laptop/charger, Pillow & Blanket, and Toiletries.
 For everything else, we got you covered!

+**What if I don't have a laptop?**

+We may be able to acquire a limited number of laptops for hackers to borrow throughout.
+Please email us to find out.

 **What if I have a question not covered by the FAQ?**

-Email us!
+Email us at <acmw@union.rpi.edu>!
 We would be more than happy to find the answers that you are looking for.